-Rule 75.
+Rule 4.
 Disclosures.

 - (a) Before a Contested Initial Hearing Pursuant to Section 19-3-403, C.R.S.
-All parties shall disclose as soon as practicable, but no later than prior to the commencement of a contested initial hearing pursuant to section 19-3-403, C.R.S., all exhibits it intends to introduce in its case in chief at the contested initial hearing. - (b) After the Initial Hearing. - (1) By Petitioner.
+All parties shall disclose as soon as practicable, but no later than prior to the commencement of a contested initial hearing pursuant to section 19-3-403, C.R.S., all exhibits it intends to introduce at the contested initial hearing. - (b) After the Initial Hearing. - (1) By Petitioner.
 Upon a written request no later than 35 days before a contested trial or a contested hearing or such other time the court determines reasonable and appropriate, the Petitioner shall disclose to the requesting party the following items relevant and material to the case that are in its custody and control.
-Disclosure of the following items shall-shall be made no later than 21 14 days before the contested trial or contested hearing, after the request is made or such other time the court determines reasonable and appropriate. - (A) Law enforcement reports; - (B) Photographs; - (C) Interview recordings, notes, and/or transcripts; - (D) Intake assessment summary reports, notes, record of contact sheets, and correspondence; and - (E) Medical, dental, mental health, substance abuse, and educational documents or information for which a waiver of privilege or confidentiality has been provided; and- - (F) Family Safety and Risk Assessments - (2) By Respondents.
-Upon a written request, no later than 35 days before a contested trial or a contested hearing or such other time the court determines
+Disclosure of the following items shall be made no later than 14 days before the contested trial or contested hearing, or such other time the court determines reasonable and appropriate: - (A) Law enforcement reports; - (B) Photographs; - (C) Interview recordings, notes, and/or transcripts; - (D) Intake assessment summary reports, notes, record of contact sheets, and correspondence; and - (E) Medical, dental, mental health, substance abuse, and educational documents or information for which a waiver of privilege or confidentiality has been provided. - (2) By Respondents.
+Upon a written request, no later than 35 days before a contested trial or a contested hearing or such other time the court determines reasonable and appropriate, Respondents shall disclose to the requesting parties the following items relevant and material to the case that are in their custody and control.
+The disclosure shall be made no later than 14 days before the contested trial or contested hearing or such other time the court determines reasonable and appropriate: - (A) A copy of the child's birth certificate, social security card, Medicaid/insurance card; and - (B) Proof of enrollment in a federally recognized Indian tribe; and - (C) If the Respondent holds and waives the child's privilege, then medical, dental, mental health, substance abuse, and educational records of the child or children alleged to be dependent and neglected. - (3) By Others Permitted by the Court to Participate in Disclosures.
+These parties shall make disclosures as ordered by the court.